 Calling display in main_menu() function:

-The pop function requires a validation to check whether stack is underflow or not, if it is not then use the logic for delete element from top.
+The pop function requires validation to check whether the stack is underflow or not if it is not then use the logic to delete the element from the top.
 Have a look at this code:

 def pop_stack(stk): if check_stack_isEmpty(stk): return "UnderFlow" else: e = stk.pop() if len(stk)==0: top = None else: top = len(stk)-1 return e